Tech-Module-Jan-2018-The-Best/tech-module-teamwork-project/README.md

 **Change a variable name in the NEXT Problem:**

+Member
-Member 1 changes variable name in Problem 4;
+1 changes variable name in Problem 4;

+Member
-Member 2 changes variable name in Problem 5;
+2 changes variable name in Problem 5;

+Member
-Member 3 changes variable name in Problem 1;
+3 changes variable name in Problem 1;

 Etc.

 **Check the solution of NEXT Problem.**

+Member
-Member 1 checks Problem 5;
+1 checks Problem 5;

-Member 2 checks Problem 1;
+Member2 checks Problem 1;

+Member
-Member 3 checks Problem 2;
+3 checks Problem 2;

 Etc.

 ###### If there is a Problem with the code /wrong answer or spaghetti code :D/ Create new Issue in the Repository and Explain the problem for the member, who created the code.